 - National Lampoons Senior Trip, which ostensibly takes place in the mid-1990s, depicts a fictional President who looks less like Bill Clinton and more like Franklin Roosevelt (minus the wheelchair).

-- The Naked Gun, in a famous sequence, depicted Queen Elizabeth II attending a baseball game, which turned out to be the setting for an assassination attempt.
+- In the first film, Queen Elizabeth II attends a baseball game, which turned out to be the setting for an assassination attempt.